 Our first goal is always accurate prenatal diagnosis of birth defects using the latest technological advances.

-Our Center builds on a long-standing collaboration between the University of Michigan Women's Hospital and Mott Children's Hospital and established prenatal programs, including the Fetal Diagnostic Center and the Prenatal Heart Program.
-Having the Women's and Children's Hospital under one roof has allowed us to provide care for high-risk pregnant mothers, their unborn babies, and transition care seamlessly after birth to our Level III D Neonatal Intensive Care Unit (NICU) and world-class pediatric subspecialists.
+Our Center builds on a long-standing collaboration between the University of Michigan Von Voigtlander Women's Hospital, C.S.
+Mott Children's Hospital and established prenatal programs including the Fetal Diagnostic Center and the Congenital Heart Center’s fetal heart program.
+Having the children's hospital and our state-of-the-art birth center under one roof allows us to provide care for high-risk pregnant mothers and their unborn babies, and transition care seamlessly after birth to our Level III D newborn intensive care unit (NICU) and world-class pediatric subspecialists.

 The Fetal Diagnosis and Treatment Center is supported by cutting-edge basic science, and translational and clinical research focused on understanding fetal anomalies.
 Our team consists of physicians and nurses from maternal fetal medicine, pediatric and fetal surgery, maternal and pediatric anesthesiology, radiology, and pediatric medical and surgical subspecialties.
 As a multidisciplinary group we work together to manage high-risk pregnancies, optimize fetal well being, educate and support families and provide hope to the tiniest of patients.